 COMMUNICATIONS COMMITTEE (est. 2009) COBWRA’s Communications Committee is responsible for the communications to the following audiences: COBWRA delegates and alternates, member associations presidents, the residents of member associations, elected and appointed officials, and the public.
 The committee works closely with other committees including Government Affairs and Media and Public Relations.
 Activities of the committee include creating COBWRA Meeting “Highlights,” assisting the President with letters and other communications, creating announcements for programs and special events, disseminating internal announcements, posting meeting announcements for print and Internet, preparing and publishing community-relevant materials, photographs, and resources for print and Internet, submitting a monthly column for Nostalgic America magazine, and assisting with producing white papers on special topics.
 The Communications Committee is not responsible for the production of the COBWRA Directory or COBWRA maps.

-EDUCATION COMMITTEE (est. 1993) The Education Committee strives to support pre-K–12 public schools and increase community education/lifelong learning opportunities in West Boynton Beach by establishing cooperative relationships that include, but are not limited to, the School District of Palm Beach County, its board members, and county leaders and state legislators.
-The committee also evaluates and makes informed recommendations to COBWRA about policies and legislation that affect public education.
+EDUCATION COMMITTEE (est. 1993) The Education Committee of the Coalition of Boynton West Residential Associations (COBWRA) strives to support educational opportunities for all students in pre-K through 12 public schools from COBWRA communities and to increase lifelong learning for residents by establishing cooperative community relationships.
+The committee makes informed recommendations to COBWRA regarding policies and legislation that affect public education.

 GOVERNMENT AFFAIRS COMMITTEE (est. 2006) The Government Affairs Committee seeks to monitor and inform COBWRA members on matters regarding governmental issues and legislation that may have an impact on homeowner associations.
 It seeks to be proactive in reaching out to government representatives as necessary to best serve the needs and interests of COBWRA.
 Prior to each Legislative Session, the Committee establishes a list of legislative priorities of importance to the COBWRA area and presents that list to the Delegates for approval.
 The Committee then addresses those issues with Legislators.

 GROWTH MANAGEMENT COMMITTEE (est. 1981) The Growth Management Committee meets monthly with developers, property owners, and their agents to review proposals and ensure the proposals meet the needs of the area and follow the West Boynton Area Community Plan and Design Guidelines.
 The Coalition maintains an interactive relationship with officials of the Palm Beach County Department of Planning, Zoning & Building and reviews proposals as they appear on County agendas.
-COBWRA officers speak before county approval hearings in support of, or in opposition to, proposals.
+COBWRA officials speak before county approval hearings with a recommendation in support of, or in opposition to, proposals.
 Often COBWRA recommends approval with specific conditions.
 Most developers have learned that it is best to have COBWRA’s support before requesting county approvals.
 Growth management issues are discussed at COBWRA’s monthly Growth Management Committee meeting, and the Coalition extends invitations to community representatives and to the public for their comments and suggestions.
+The Growth Management Committee process is part of a 3 part process.
+Developer presentation before GMC.
+Review and vote.
+The Board review and vote, and the delegate review and vote.

 HEALTH AND WELLNESS COMMITTEE (est. 2009) The Health and Wellness Committee provides educational information to members of COBWRA’s communities on health issues affecting their families.
 The committee establishes relationships with area hospitals to provide education through lectures and through symposia and panels of experts.
 When necessary, the committee will arrange immunization and vaccination programs for member communities.